What is a Shareholder? A Simple Guide for Beginners

 Rights of a Shareholder in Nepal

-• Right to vote in general meetings.
+• Vote in general meetings.

-• Right to inspect company documents.
+• Inspect company documents.

-• Right to transfer shares (depending on company rules).
+• Transfer shares (based on company rules).

 Responsibilities of a Shareholder

-Along with rights, shareholders also have responsibilities:
+Shareholders also have responsibilities:

-• Paying for the shares they purchase.
+• Pay for the shares they buy.

 Why Shareholders Matter During Company Registration & Closure